merely-useful/py-rse/index.md

  1. No: `pwd` is not the name of a directory.
  2. Yes: `ls` without directory argument lists files and directories in the current directory.
- 3. Yes: uses the absolute path explicitly.
+ 3. Yes: Uses the absolute path explicitly.

 ### Exercise \@ref(bash-basics-ex-touch) {-}